Hollande rocked by feisty French first lady's tweet

 The tweet by Trierweiler - a Paris Match journalist who intends to carry on working despite Hollande’s election - was the latest distraction by the first lady as the Socialists try to rally supporters to ensure a clear parliamentary majority after Sunday’s runoff contests.

-Largely in the shadows during Hollande’s campaign, Trierweiler has been outspoken since his victory.
+Largely in the shadows during Hollande’s campaign, Trierweiler has proved somewhat outspoken since his victory.
 Some French media dubbed her “The Iron Lady” for throwing an unwelcome politician out of Hollande’s victory bash, and polls indicate that the public views her as distant.

 The satirical political puppet show “Les Guignols de l‘Info” went to town on what it painted as a “menage a trois,” keeping up its portrayal of Trierweiler as a dominating harpie who keeps a hapless Hollande under her thumb.

-Royal has refused to comment on the tweet.
-Government spokeswoman Najat Vallaud-Belkacem played down the brouhaha, saying on Wednesday that Trierweiler was merely “expressing her personal opinion.”
+Royal has refused to comment on the tweet and government spokeswoman Najat Vallaud-Belkacem played down the brouhaha, saying on Wednesday that Trierweiler was merely “expressing her personal opinion.”

 Conservatives, anxious to deprive Hollande of a majority in the lower house National Assembly which he could use to push through tax hikes on the rich and liberal social policies, seized on the controversy.